philxyz/factions/README.md

 * To install, clone this into your garrysmod/gamemodes folder

+* Make sure that your server's Workshop Collection includes the Vortigaunt Player Model addon (id 234085020)

 * Please ensure that you do not have any other prop protection installed since this gamemode includes Simple RP Prop Protection